ryanlin10/AI-Workplace-Error-Detection-Tool/README.md

-# BuildX2 – Augmented Reality Medical Assistant
+# AI + Augmented Reality Medical Assistant

 An end-to-end demo application combining a React frontend with a Node/Express backend to assist manufacturing/medical workflows.
-The app captures audio and video through a browser, sends data to the backend, and uses Claude (Anthropic) for:
+The app captures audio and video through a browser (can be configured to receive data from Ray-Ban Meta through OBS), sends data to the backend, and uses Claude (Anthropic) for:
 - Face identification (with optional reference image comparison) and showing patient history
 - Reading scale measurements from an image and checking against a target
 - Verifying a medicine label/image against expected options